ray-project/ray/doc/source/cluster/node-provider.rst

     internal_ip()
     get_node_id()

-The following guides aims to assist the implementation of those APIs.
+The following guide aims to assist the implementation of those APIs.

 Node Information
 ------------------------

 Node information includes node id, node states, and node tags.
-Additional information could also be stored for customize usage.
+Additional information could also be stored for customized usage.

 Node id
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Node ids should be unqiue for every node.
+Node ids should be unique for every node.

 Node states
 ^^^^^^^^^^^^^^^^^^^^^^^^